Protect Your Networks When in Edge Territory

 Businesses have invested billions in security over the years to protect their networks from intruders, but recently the playing field has changed.
 Now businesses don’t just have to deal with a device an employee may bring into the office that they don’t control, but now they have to deal with an explosion of unsecured home and other networks employees may use.
 Security investments are often undermined on accident in edge territory, by employees that aren’t cybersecurity professionals, and this trend only complicates things.

-guardDog has been working with enterprise businesses piloting our solution in their environments. guardDog has given them visibility into what is happening on their Wi-Fi networks, what devices are present, and our cloud AI-service identifies and shuts down threats. guardDog will be launching pre-orders for small teams soon (sign up here to be notified) so check back.
+guardDog has been working with enterprise businesses piloting our solution in their environments. guardDog has given them visibility into what is happening on their Wi-Fi networks, what devices are present, and our cloud AI-service identifies and shuts down threats. guardDog is available for small teams (sign up here) so check back.
 If you are a larger organization and would like to talk about solutions with our enterprise team, contact us here.

 Business Cybercrime in the News